bremor/bureau_of_meteorology/README.md

 ### 1.3.3 - Fix for more HA breaking changes
   - Fix setup block warning.
 Thanks @Poshy163
+  - Fix 'timezone' not defined error in UV forecasts.
+Thanks @dbiczo

 ### 1.3.2 - Fix for more HA breaking changes
   - Fix for Detected blocking call to open inside the event loop by @dbiczo